-1. With respect to all types of encumbered asset (including intellectual property), the Guide draws a distinction between the creation of a security right (its effectiveness as between the parties) and its effectiveness against third parties, providing different requirements to achieve each of these outcomes.
+- 1. With respect to all types of encumbered asset (including intellectual property), the law recommended in the Guide draws a distinction between the creation of a security right (its effectiveness as between the parties) and its effectiveness against third parties, providing different requirements to achieve each of these outcomes.
 In effect, this means that the requirements for the creation of a security right can be kept to a minimum, while any additional requirements are aimed at addressing the rights of third parties.
-The main reason for this distinction is to achieve three of the key objectives of the law recommended in the Guide, namely, establishing a security right in a simple and efficient way, enhancing certainty and transparency, and establishing clear priority rules (see recommendation 1, subparagraphs (c), (f) and (g)).

-2. Under the Guide, a security right may be created by an agreement between the grantor and the secured creditor (see recommendation 13 and paras.
+The main reason for this distinction is to achieve three of the key objectives of the law recommended in the Guide, namely, to establish a security right in a simple and efficient way, to enhance certainty and transparency and to establish clear priority rules (see recommendation 1, subparagraphs (c), (f) and (g)). - Under the law recommended in the Guide, a security right may be created by agreement between the grantor and the secured creditor (see recommendation 13 and paras.
 5-8 below).
 For the security right to be effective against third parties, an additional step is required.
-For intangible assets this step is notice to third parties of the possible existence of the security right, which establishes an objective criterion for determining priority between a secured creditor and a competing claimant (see recommendation 29; for the term "competing claimant", see A/CN.9/WG.VI/WP.39, paras.
-19 and 20).
-Accordingly, if a security right has been created in accordance with the requirements set out in the Guide, the security right is effective between the grantor and the secured creditor even if the additional steps necessary to make the security right effective against third parties have not been taken (see recommendation 30).
-As a result, the secured creditor may enforce the security right in accordance with the procedures set out in chapter IX of the Guide, subject to the rights of competing claimants in accordance with the priority rules set out in chapter V.

-This distinction between creation and effectiveness against third parties 3. applies equally to security rights in intellectual property.
-Thus, under the Guide a security right in intellectual property can be effective between the grantor and the secured creditor even if it is not effective against third parties.
+For most intangible assets, this step is registration of a notice about the possible existence of the security right in a public registry, which establishes an objective criterion for determining priority between a secured creditor and a competing claimant (see recommendation 29; for the term "competing claimant", see A/CN.9/WG.VI/WP.42, paras.
+11-12).
+Accordingly, if a security right has been created in accordance with the requirements set out in the law recommended in the Guide, the security right is effective between the grantor and the secured creditor even if the additional steps necessary to make the security right effective against third parties have not yet been taken (see recommendation 30).
+As a result, the secured creditor may enforce the security right in accordance with the enforcement procedures set out in chapter VIII of the law recommended in the Guide, subject to the rights of competing claimants in accordance with the priority rules set out in chapter V. - 3.
+This distinction between creation and effectiveness against third parties applies equally to security rights in intellectual property.
+Thus, under the law recommended in the Guide, a security right in intellectual property can be effective between the grantor and the secured creditor even if it is not effective against third parties.
 In some States, law relating to intellectual property draws such a distinction.
 In other States, however, such a distinction is not drawn in law relating to intellectual property, which provides that the same actions are required for both the creation of a security right and its effectiveness against third parties.
-In such a case, as required by recommendation 4, subparagraph (b), the Guide defers to that law.
-To ensure better coordination between secured transactions law and law relating to intellectual property, States enacting the recommendations of the Guide may wish to consider reviewing their law relating to intellectual property.
+In such a case, as required by recommendation 4, subparagraph (b), the law recommended in the Guide defers to that law.
+To ensure better coordination between secured transactions law and law relating to intellectual property, States enacting the law recommended in the Guide may wish to consider reviewing their law relating to intellectual property.
 Such a review should make it possible for States to determine whether: (a) the fact that law relating to intellectual property does not draw a distinction between creation and third-party effectiveness of a security right in intellectual property serves specific policy objectives of law relating to intellectual property (rather than other law, such as general property law, contract law or secured transactions law) and should be retained; or (b) the distinction should be introduced in law relating to intellectual property so as to harmonize it with the relevant approach of the law recommended in the Guide.